torchtarget/commitee-manager/README.md

 ### Web Application

-Run a minimal web interface for uploading input files and viewing the resulting allocation:
+Run a minimal web interface that loads files from the `inputs/` folder and shows them for editing before allocation:

 ```bash
 python -m committee_manager.web.app
 ```

-Visit <http://localhost:5000/> in a browser and upload your CSV/YAML files to generate an allocation.
+Visit <http://localhost:5000/> in a browser to view the files in `inputs/` and generate an allocation without uploading.

 ---